-There are many benefits of individually modeling each component of the claims process separately.
+The goal of our method is to model the underlying claims process in more detail and to improve the accuracy of predictions.
+There are many benefits to individually modeling each component of the claims process separately.
 This can be compared to analyzing data for a trend indication.
-Combining frequency and severity information can often mask important patterns in the data while separating them out usually yields better predictions.
+Combining frequency and severity information can often mask important patterns in the data, while separating them out usually yields better predictions.
 This is because when there are different underlying drivers affecting the data, it becomes harder to see what the true patterns in the data are.
 Take, for example, two incurred triangles for two different segments, in which the first segment has a slower reporting pattern, but more severe losses than the second.
 More severe losses tend to be reserved for sooner and more conservatively, and so this will make the aggregate loss development pattern faster.
 On the other hand, the slower reporting pattern will obviously make the pattern slower than the second.
 When comparing these two aggregate triangles, it may be difficult to judge whether the differences are caused mostly from volatility, or whether there are in fact real differences between these two segments.
 In contrast, looking at each component separately will yield clearer details and results.
 The example we gave applied to comparing two separate triangles, but this will also create problems when attempting to select development factors for a single, unstable triangle.
 High volatility compounds this issue.

-Second, by looking at every component separately, we increase the data available to analyze since, for example, only a fraction of reported claims end up being paid or reserved for.
+Second, by looking at every component separately, we increase the data available to analyze, since, for example, only a fraction of reported claims end up being paid or reserved for.
 When looking at aggregate data, we only see the paid or incurred claims, but if we analyze the claim reporting pattern separately, we are able to utilize every single claim, even those that close without payment or reserve setup.
 When making predictions, we are also able to take into account the number and characteristics of claims that are currently open, which will add to the accuracy of our predictions.

-Lastly, as mentioned, by separating out each piece, it becomes much easier to fit parametric models to the data that we can be confident in.
+Last, by separating out each piece, it becomes much easier to fit parametric models to the data that we can be confident in.
+Using aggregated data involves modeling processes that are more abstracted and removed from reality, which makes it harder to fit simple parametric models that can be used to smooth volatility and produce more accurate fits.
 It is difficult to find an appropriate curve that provides a good fit to the development patterns in aggregate data.
 But it is relatively easy to find very good fits for each of the individual pieces of the development process, such as the reporting and settlement times and the severity of each loss.
-Fitting parametric models involves estimating fewer parameters than relying on empirical data where every single duration needs to be estimated independently, and so helps lower the variance of the predictions, since prediction variance increases with the number of parameters being estimated, as is known.
+Fitting parametric models involves estimating fewer parameters than relying on empirical data where every single duration needs to be estimated independently, and so helps lower the variance of the predictions, since prediction variance increases with the number of parameters being estimated.
 We show an example later based on simulated data that demonstrates that the prediction volatility can be cut by more than half by using this method over standard triangle methods.
-Fitting parametric models to each piece will also help us control for changes in retentions and limits, as well as enable us to create segmentations in the data, as will be explained more later.
+Fitting parametric models to each piece will also help us control for changes in retentions and limits, and also enable us to create segmentations in the data, as will be further explained in Sections 2.3 and 7.2.